In 1911, British explorer Robert Falcon Scott and Norwegian explorer Roald Amundsen both aimed to be the first to reach the South Pole.

-Roald Amundsen was a respected Norwegian explorer who was determined to beat the Brits and be the first to reach the South Pole.
-He kept his plans to head south very secret and set out with his crew on the Fram, appearing to head north round South America to the Arctic, but all the time intending to head south to Antarctica first and then continue north.
+Roald Amundsen was a respected Norwegian explorer who was determined to beat the British expedition and be the first to reach the South Pole.
+He kept his plans to head south very secret - he had originally planned to head north, but upon hearing that the North Pole had been reached, changed his mission.

-Fram reached the Ross Ice Shelf on 14 January 1911, Amundsen having chosen to land at the Bay of Whales.
-This gained the Norwegians a 60-mile advantage over Scott, who returned to land at McMurdo Sound.
+Amundsen's ship the Fram reached the Ross Ice Shelf on 14 January 1911, Amundsen having chosen to land at the Bay of Whales.
+This gained the Norwegians a 60-mile advantage over Scott, who chose to land at McMurdo Sound.

 Scott left his base camp with his team to the Pole on 1 November 1911.
 He finally reached the South Pole on 17 January 1912, disappointed to learn that Amundsen had beaten him to it.
 The tortuous return journey was faced with stoicism and dignity.
 Weak from exhaustion, hunger and extreme cold, his last diary entry is dated 29 March 1912.
 He died in his tent alongside two of his men.